Hello Out There (1941)

 The play was also shot by the Market House Theatre and Paducah Two in 1980.
 James Robbin and Bernadette O'Bryan starred, along with Garry Massa and Rebecca Fletcher.

-The Player's Theatre in Hollywood produced Hello Out There in 1955 with legendary film director Preston Sturges directing, and Harold Gordon.
+The Player's Theatre in Hollywood produced Hello Out There in 1955 with legendary film director Preston Sturges directing, and starring Harold Gordon and Cathy O'Donnell.

 In 1963, Al Pacino made his Broadway stage debut in a production of Hello Out There.